USF-HII/usf-hii.github.io/pages/hii-hpc/himem-nodes.md

 the option  `--constraint=mem_1T` or `--constraint=fast_scratch` to your your `sbatch` invocation.

-Alternatively, if you specify a high-memory requirement (e.g. `--mem=200G`), Slurm will schedule your job on one of these nodes since they are the only resources available to satisfy the request.
+Alternatively, if you specify a high-memory requirement (e.g. `--mem=200G`), Slurm will schedule your job on one of these nodes since they are the only resources likely available to satisfy the request.